pyranges/pyranges_plot/docs/tutorial.rst

 some of the coordinate limits leaving the rest as default if desired.
 The limits can be provided as a dictionary, tuple or PyRanges object:

-* Dictionary where the keys should be the data's chromosome names in string format and the values can be either ``None`` or a tuple indicating the limits.
+* Dictionary where the keys should be the data's chromosome names as string and the values can be either ``None`` or a tuple indicating the limits.
 When a chromosome is not specified in the dictionary, or it is assigned ``None`` the coordinates will appear as default.

 * Tuple option sets the limits of all plotted chromosomes as specified.